orionjs/orioncms/docs/roles.md

  * This part is very important and sometimes is forgotten.
- * Here you must specify which documents the role will be able to see in the index route */ myRole.helper('collections.myCollection.indexFilter', {}); // Allows the role to se all documents
+ * Here you must specify which documents the role will be able to see in the index route */ myRole.helper('collections.myCollection.indexFilter', {}); // Allows the role to see all documents
 ```